James-Firth/steam-download-notifier/README.md

 Steam Download Notifier
 =======================

-Uses Python (2.7) and the Android app [Notify My Android](https://www.notifymyandroid.com) to push notifications to your phone when a Steam game finishes downloading.
+Uses Python (2.7) and the iOS/Android app [Pushover](https://pushover.net) to push notifications to your phone when a Steam game finishes downloading.

 Great for those really long downloads for games you can't wait to play!